Carlo Masi: Pornography

-He then entered the theatre industry.
-In 2010, he was officially announced as a permanent member of the cast of Saturday Night Live Italia but he never appeared on the show.
+In the essay Pornage.
+Viaggio nei segreti e nelle ossessioni del sesso contemporaneo (Il_Saggiatore_(casa_editrice), 2018), the author devotes a passage to Ruggero Freddi, citing him as an example of a former pornographic actor who transitioned into academia.

 In 2011, he was included in the anthologies Porn from Andy Warhol to X-Tube and Gay Porn Heroes: 100 Most Famous Porn Stars.
 In 2013, he was interviewed for the documentary HUSTLABALL BERLIN - A Documentary That Bares All.
 In 2014, he was included in the coffee table book produced by Colt entitled Hairy Chested Men.

 Theatre

 In 2009, he made his theatre debut with Senzaparole, a reinterpretation of Samuel Beckett's Act Without Words I, directed by Andrea Adriatico and staged in Bologna with the Teatri di vitatheatre company. and later in Rome at the Teatro India.